Damping of Landau levels in neutral graphene at low magnetic fields: A phonon Raman scattering study: Discussion

-In summary, the experimental data indicate that for MEG the LL broadening parameter $\delta_k$ in the magnetophonon resonance (eq. \ref*{eq1}) is actually independent of $k$, while for SLG $\delta_k$ increases with $k$.
+Our experimental data indicate that for MEG the LL broadening parameter $\delta_k$ in the magneto-phonon resonance [Eq. \ref*{eq1}] is actually independent of $k$, while for single-layer samples $\delta_k$ increases with $k$.
 We proceed with a discussion on the significance of these observations.
-As mentioned above, the manifestations of MPR in the Raman spectra occur at fields ($B_{res}^k$) where the interband LL energy difference equals the $G-$band energy, i.e., $E_{G-band}=v_{F}\sqrt{2e\hbar B_{res}^k}(\sqrt{|n|}+ \sqrt{|n+1|})$.
-In other words, in this experiment distinct LL transitions are "seen" at the same energy but different magnetic fields.
+As mentioned above, the manifestations of MPRs in the Raman spectra occur at fields $B_{res}^k$ where the interband LL energy difference equals the $G$-band energy, i.e., $E_{G-band}=v_{F}\sqrt{2e\hbar B_{res}^k}(\sqrt{|n|}+ \sqrt{|n+1|})$.
+In other words, in this experiment distinct LL transitions are probed at the same energy but different magnetic fields.
 The observation of a LL broadening parameter $\delta$ that is independent of the transition index $k$ indicates that the LL width is proportional to its energy.
-Since the LL energy is in turn proportional to $\sqrt{B}$, this conclusion is consistent with direct measurements of LL widths as a function of $B$ for MEG samples, where a $\sqrt{B}$-dependence is found for the LL widths \cite{OrlitaIR,OrlitaIR2}.
-Recent theoretical work analysed different microscopic mechanisms of LL broadening and attributed this $\sqrt{B}$-dependence to an extrinsic mechanism involving scattering of the charge carriers by impurities \cite{Funk}.
-In fact, intrinsic mechanisms such as scattering from carrier-carrier, carrier-light and carrier-phonon interactions cannot explain the relatively large LL broadening observed for MEG ($\delta_k / E_k = 0.09$ for our sample).
-We should mention that an additional extrinsic mechanism of LL broadening involving fluctuations of $v_F$ from layer to layer may also lead to the same behavior with constant $\delta_k / E_k$ ratio, since the LL energy is proportional to $v_F$.
-In fact, it is well established that $v_F$ is dependent of a residual interaction with the substrate or neighboring graphene layers, reaching maximum values for suspended single-layer graphene samples ~\cite{Hwang}, making Fermi velocity fluctuations a plausible source of LL broadening in MEG.
+Since the LL energy is in turn proportional to $\sqrt{B}$, this conclusion is consistent with direct measurements of LL widths as a function of $B$ for MEG samples, where a $\sqrt{B}$ dependence is found for the LL widths. \cite{OrlitaIR,OrlitaIR2} Recent theoretical work analyzed different microscopic mechanisms of LL broadening and attributed this $\sqrt{B}$ dependence to an extrinsic mechanism involving scattering of the charge carriers by impurities.\cite{Funk} In fact, intrinsic mechanisms such as scattering from carrier-carrier, carrier-light, and carrier-phonon interactions cannot explain the relatively large LL broadening observed for MEG ($\delta_k / E_k = 0.09$ for our sample).
+We should mention that an additional extrinsic mechanism of LL broadening involving fluctuations of $v_F$ from layer to layer may also lead to the same behavior with constant $\delta_k / E_k$ ratio since the LL energy is proportional to $v_F$.
+In fact, it is well established that $v_F$ is dependent on a residual interaction with the substrate or neighboring graphene layers, reaching maximum values for suspended single layer graphene samples,\cite{Hwang} making Fermi velocity fluctuations a plausible source of LL broadening in MEG.

-For SLG, it is evident that an additional extrinsic mechanism must be present to account for the index-dependent broadening that washes out the resonances with $k \geq 2$.
-In fact, while for MEG samples the graphene layers are self-protected, for SLG the interaction with the substrate is significant.
-The most plausible influence of the substrate in the LL structure of graphene is through the induction of strain fluctuations associated with corrugation of the graphene layer.